63 – Anauel

-עָנֻוָ ( Ain Nun Vav ) – ANuVa
+עָנֻוָ (Ain Nun Vav) – ANuVa

 עִבְדוּ אֶת-יְהוָה בְּשִׂמְחָה; בֹּאוּ לְפָנָיו, בִּרְנָנָה. תהילים פרק ק, פסוק ב

-the 2thverse of Psalm 100: Serve the LORD with gladness: come before his presence with singing.
+Psalms 100:2, KJV: Serve the LORD with gladness: come before his presence with singing.

-311th degree up to the 315th degree inclusive, corresponding to the thirty second decade and to the angel called Asau, under the influence of Mercury.
-He rules over the following days: 21st May, 1st August, 12th October, 23rd December, 5th March.
-The invocation is done from 8:40pm till 9:00pm,
+ANAUEL.
+His attribute is the Gentle God, or the Infinitely Good God.
+His ray commences from the 311th degree up to the 315th degree inclusive, corresponding to the thirty-second decade and to the angel called Asau, under the influence of Mercury.

-This angel protects against accidents, he preserves health and cures illnesses; he rules over commerce, bankers, businessmen and clerks.
-The person born under this influence will have a subtle and ingenious spirit; he will distinguish himself through his industry and his actions.
+This angel serves to convert nations to religion and serves to confound those who are the enemies of faith.
+He protects against accidents, he preserves health and cures illnesses; he rules over commerce, bankers, businesspeople, and clerks.
+The person born under this influence will have a subtle and ingenious spirit; they will distinguish themself through their industry and their actions.

 “Angel, what is thy office concerning me?”

 Looking up again, I meet their supremely peaceful, mesmerizing eyes, in which I can see the sky behind me reflected, and the doves settling back in slow motion to the ground in a soft spiralling rain.
 The threatened slap becomes a stroke on my cheek with a gentle finger, which catches a tear (my physical eyes were dry, though the touch was delicious, and made me melt a little inside).
 The dancer holds it up, and the tiny diamond drop on their finger shows the whole scene at once.
-They ask again, speaking directly in my mind without words: they are thirsty, and are asking for the tear to drink.
+They ask again, speaking directly in my mind without words: They are thirsty, and are asking for the tear to drink.
 Once more, they wait for me to write, and respond.

 “Angel, you have drawn this tear from my spirit, which has nothing of earthly water; therefore I give it to you, in just exchange for what you have given me: a moment of beauty.”

-[A long silence of absolute stillness; the droplet fills my whole vision, suspended in midair, the scene within crystal clear.
+A long silence of absolute stillness; the droplet fills my whole vision, suspended in midair, the scene within crystal clear.
 In the refracted image there is no angel, no tightrope, no reflection of myself, just the square, and the doves, and the water reflecting itself, then falling suddenly to earth, scattering the birds.
 A tension is broken.
-It begins to rain, and people come out into the streets singing, as if in a musical.]
+It begins to rain, and people come out into the streets singing, as if in a musical.

 “Angel, what message for the others who talk to angels?”
 Just this.